 There are many feeders that try to do this, but in my experience, this feeder actually succeeds.
+(I’ve used two of these feeders in my yard for years.)
 Even if a squirrel gets on this feeder, he doesn’t do more than slide around on it or dangle.
 He doesn’t get to eat from it.
 After a few unsuccessful tries, they generally leave it alone.

-This is a hanging tube type feeder.
-The tube is clear, heavy duty plastic, while the rest of it is metal.
+The Squirrel Buster Plus is a hanging tube type feeder.
+The tube is clear, heavy duty plastic, while the rest is metal.
 The seed ports at the bottom of the feeder are protected by a metal shroud.
 The metal top is sloped and slippery so a squirrel can’t hang from the top to get into the seed ports.

 If something heavy, like a squirrel, puts its weight on the perches, the weight pulls the metal shroud down, completely covering the port holes.
-The squirrel can’t get in.
+The squirrel can’t get in to eat the seed.